Foon Yew High School

 Foon Yew High School (宽柔中学, Sekolah Menengah Foon Yew) is the largest Chinese independent high school in Malaysia.
-The school has three campuses: first in Stulang Laut, second in Kulai, and recent third in Masai.
+The school has three campuses, one in Stulang Laut, another in Kulai, and a recent third in Masai.
 Foon Yew High School has two semesters each year.
 An academic year begins in January and finishes at the end of November, with a near two-week holiday in June.